 Step 1: First Determine you are interested in buying the business or not:

-Before you move on with any official negotiation ask yourself is buying a business good fit for you?
+Before you move on with any official negotiation ask yourself is buying a business a good fit for you?

 If yes then this is a time where you should discover important details about the business you are planning to buy.
 Dubai is full of readymade business options, be cautious while choosing the one.
 After choosing the business according to your interest try to fetch important details about the same, like how the business was started and what expertise is needed to operate the business going forward.